 3. MTSU Consortia-Led Program

-Faculty leaders may also choose to apply to teach on an affiliated consortia program.
+Faculty leaders may also choose to apply to teach on an affiliated consortia program such as CCSA.
 Interested faculty should contact the consortia directly to understand their individual application process and timeline, keeping in mind the internal MTSU proposal deadlines as well.
 MTSU faculty teaching on an affiliate consortia program must still submit a program proposal to MTSU.

 A timeline for a new MTSU Signature Program for Summer 2018 or Winter 2018-19 terms is available in the Faculty Led Handbook in Section III.
 Timeline, pages 2-4.
 Faculty who want to teach on a consortia program will have a different timeline with much earlier deadlines.